sabir-shah123/GPT-Package-Developement/README.md

-You just need to install the package via composer require sabir/chatgpt:dev-master
+You just need to install the package via composer require sabir/chatgpt:dev-master after that for run the following command
+ "php artisan vendor:publish --tag=chatgpt-config --ansi --force"

 after that you just need to go to the .enf file placed at your root folder and have tp set the API key of opernai CHAT_API=*************